castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 Optional:

 - `threshold` (Number) Defines the confidence threshold for applying recommendations.
-The smaller number indicates that we require fewer metrics data points to apply recommendations.
+The smaller number indicates that we require fewer metrics data points to apply recommendations - changing this value can cause applying less precise recommendations.
+Do not change the default unless you want to optimize with fewer data points (e.g., short-lived workloads).

 <a id="nestedblock--downscaling"></a>